 We regularly organize custom programs for private groups.
 We are happy to accommodate your program dates, as well as other specific requests related to the itinerary, amenities, and group size.
 Please contact us if you would like to know more about custom programs.

 Day 1: Arrive in Punta Arenas, Chile.
-Our guide will meet you upon arrival at the airport and take you to our hotel.
+A representitive will meet you upon arrival at the airport and take you to our hotel.
 After settling in, we will conduct a thorough equipment check, and then have a group dinner at one of the many fine restaurants.

 Day 2: After breakfast we attend a pre flight briefing with our flight operator, and discuss many aspects of the journey to Antarctica.
 In the afternoon we send our duffel bags to the airport to be checked and packed for departure.
 We have the late afternoon and evening to explore the city.